WPLJ Radio Silence and the End of an Era

 Oh!
 I heard that on PLJ!

-As I referenced above, for the past few years I’ve been driving my daughter to elementary school.
+For the past few years, I’ve been driving my daughter to elementary school.
 It gave us some extra minutes together in the mornings for just the two of us.
-Luckily enough, the segment “Blown Off” didn’t start until my daughter was out of the car already at school!
-Still, I’d often reach my house right after the person who was blown off told his/her story.
-And I’m not going to lie – I’ve camped out in my car for an extra few minutes just to hear the outcome.
+Luckily enough, the segment “Blown Off” didn’t start until my daughter was out of the car and already at school!
+Still, I’d often reach my house right after the person who’d been blown off told their story.
+And I’m not going to lie – I’ve camped out in my car for an extra few minutes to hear the outcome.

 My favorite is from a few years back when the girl said she blew off the guy because he had 19 Tweety Bird tattoos!
-A few weeks back a guy called in saying that he was blown off, as his date never showed up.
+A few weeks back, a guy called in saying he was blown off because his date never showed up.
 When they got the girl on the phone and asked why she didn’t show up for the date, she responded that she was there!
-Apparently the guy was so drunk that he didn’t remember!
+Apparently, the guy was so drunk that he didn’t remember!

-WPLJ radio was a New York staple and one that offered a constant in the city that never sleeps.
-Something to be counted on in this ever-changing, busy and crazy world.
-Day in and day out, the same DJs were there for our entertainment or a little pick me up no matter what was going on our their lives.
+WPLJ radio was a New York staple, offering a constant in the city that never sleeps—something to be counted on in this ever-changing, busy, and crazy world.
+Day in and day out, the same DJs were there for our entertainment or a little pick-me-up, no matter what was going on in their lives.

-My husband and I listened fully and intently to that last hour on May 31, 2019 from 6:00 p.m. to 7:00 p.m.
+My husband and I listened intently to the last hour on May 31, 2019, from 6:00 p.m. to 7:00 p.m.
 The DJ Race Taylor ended the broadcast with words that have been sitting with me ever since.
-“May the mere thought of the letters PLJ bring a smile to your face, a warmth to your heart and a tingle to your ears.”
+“May the mere thought of the letters PLJ bring a smile to your face, a warmth to your heart, and a tingle to your ears.”
 Replace the “PLJ” with something bygone you treasured, and those words captured so much of what we might feel when something we love comes to an end or changes.

 New Yorkers are tough, but we love our New York stuff.
 And WPLJ radio was certainly New York stuff.
 Sometimes you don’t realize how much of an effect something has on your life until it’s not available anymore.
 It’s too early to tell, but the habit of tuning the station in is going to be rough to break.

 We’ll have to determine what will take its place as that first preset in our car.
-Maybe we’ll simply leave it empty for a while.
-So 95.5 WPLJ radio…. it’s time to say goodbye and thanks for the laughs, memories and most of all, music.
+Maybe we’ll leave it empty for a while.
+So 95.5 WPLJ radio….
+It’s time to say goodbye and to thank you for the laughs, memories, and, most of all, music.

 Previous articleCross County Shopping Center’s Summer Fest Has a NEW Pop-up!